pcarney8/CarND-Advanced-Lane-Lines/writeup_template.md

 I started by creating the object points, which will be in 3-dimensions (x, y, z) of the chessboard corners.
 As in the lessons, I am assuming the chessboard is fixed on the (x, y) plane at z=0, and the object points will be the same for all the calibration images.

-From original template: `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+`objp`, the replicated array of coordinates, and `objpoints` are appended everytime the corners are successfully detected.  `imgpoints` are appended with the (x, y) pixel position of each corner when successful.
+This is the same method that we followed during our lesson plans.

 I used the `objpoints` and `imgpoints` to compute and return the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I put these in the initialization of the `Utils` class because it made sense to do this only once when the program booted up.
 If necessary, the camera could be re-calibrated with a direct call to `calibrate_camera` and then setting all of the coefficients.
 I use the values in line 17 of the `pipeline.py` class when the `cv2.undistort()` function is called.
 You can see around the corners of the below images where it is undistorted: